Microsoft DKE APIs

 -

-User Presence in Azure Directory: Users who have to create and share documents or files protected by DKE must be part of the Azure Active Directory (Azure AD) associated with the organization's tenant.
+User Presence in Azure Directory: Users who are to create and share documents or files protected by DKE must be part of the Azure Active Directory (Azure AD) associated with the organization's tenant.

 Note